-Smart City Bamberg in Bavaria, Germany, has installed several off-the-shelf Wi-Fi sensors in locations throughout the city.
-As part of the smart city project, the CrowdAnym Project at the University of Bamberg aims to develop practical and privacy-preserving data collection techniques to assess crowd levels [4].
+Smart City Bamberg in Bavaria, Germany, has installed several Flowtrack sensors in locations throughout the city in partnership with Safectory, a company based out of Bamberg.
+As part of the smart city project, the CrowdAnym Project at the University of Bamberg aims to collect and process anonymous data to assess crowd levels [4].

-These sensors work by receiving Wi-Fi probing signals from mobile devices in its range and performing anonymization of MAC Addresses by hashing the MAC Address with a daily randomly-generated SALT value.
+The Flowtrack sensors work by receiving Wi-Fi probing signals from mobile devices in its range and performing anonymization of MAC Addresses by hashing the MAC Address with a daily randomly-generated SALT value.
 It then saves the hashed MAC in the CrowdAnym database so that people's MAC Addresses are not exposed.

-There are several major benefits of using Wi-Fi signals for counting people as an alternative to using cameras: cost-effectiveness, unobstructed counting, and more anonymity [5].
+There are several major benefits of using Wi-Fi signals for counting people as an alternative to using cameras: costeffectiveness, unobstructed counting, and more anonymity [5].
 However, there are also many serious data quality issues.